Table of Contents

 Parameters

-filename - This is the string containing the file name to be opened.
+Filename - This is the string containing the file name to be opened.

-mode - This is the string containing the file access mode.
+Mode - This is the string containing the file access mode.
 Include:

-mode Description "r" Open a file to read.
+Mode Description "r" Open a file to read.
 File must exist "w" Create an empty file to write.
 If a file with the same name already exists, its content is removed and the file is treated as a new blank file "a" Append to a file.
 With write operations, append data at the end of the file.
 The file is created if it does not already exist "r +" Open a file to write and read.
-File must exist "w +" Create an empty file to write and read "a +" Open a file to read and appendstream - This is the pointer to a FILE object that identifies the Stream to be reopened.
+File must exist "w +" Create an empty file to write and read "a +" Open a file to read and append

 Returns the value